HSBC Global Money account review

 - Only available to HSBC account holders.
 You’ll need an active HSBC checking or savings account to use the Global Money account.

 - No ATM debit card.
 You can’t access your HSBC Global Money funds with an ATM card.
-Other multicurrency accounts like Transferwise’s Borderless account come with an ATM debit card for easy access to your funds.
+Other multicurrency accounts like Wise Multi-currency account come with an ATM debit card for easy access to your funds.

 - Only available to select US customers.
 As a new product offering, HSBC sent an email to select HSBC customers to try this product.
 The bank plans to offer this account to more HSBC customers in 2021.